postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 1. Under **Enter code**, paste the six digit transaction code from the test deposit.
 Select **Verify**.
 1. Select **Confirm** to accept the Terms and Privacy Policy.

 > If you do not verify your account within ten days, Postman will delete your bank account information.
-If you want to add ACH direct debit payment later, you will need to re-enter your bank account information.
+If you want to add a direct debit payment method later, you will need to re-enter your bank account information.

 After your bank account is verified, Postman will send you a confirmation email.
 It can take up to four days to withdraw funds from your bank account using direct debit.